Aged Care Fees Explained

-From 20 March to 19 September 2019, the maximum basic daily fee for new residents (including respite residents) is up to $51.21 per day.
+From 20 March to 19 September 2019, the maximum basic daily fee for new consumers (including respite consumers) is up to $51.21 per day.
 This rate increases on 20 March and 20 September each year in line with changes to the Age Pension.

-For new residents, the maximum basic daily fee is 85% of the single person rate of the basic Age Pension.
+For new consumers, the maximum basic daily fee is 85% of the single person rate of the basic Age Pension.
 This applies even if you are a member of a couple.